openshift/enhancements/enhancements/baremetal/coreos-image-in-release.md

 itself is downloaded once and permanently cached on all of the master nodes.
 Never updating the image is tolerable because, upon booting, the CoreOS image will update itself to the version matching the cluster it is to join.
-It remains suboptimal because new Machines will take longer and longer (and more and more bandwidth) to join as the cluster ages.
+It remains suboptimal because new Machines will take longer (and use more bandwidth) to join once the cluster is upgraded.
 This issue exists on all platforms, and is the subject of a [long-standing enhancement proposal](https://github.com/openshift/enhancements/pull/201).
 Other issues specific to the baremetal platform are that boot times for bare metal servers